ephraimduncan/awesome-developer-dictionary/README.md

 - **binary operator**: an operator that takes two arguments.
 - **boolean**: a data type that has one of two possible values (usually denoted true and false).
 - **branch**: a parallel world where you can create commit without introducing bugs into production code.
+- **buffer**: a swquential section of memory allocated to contain anything from a character string to an array of integers.
 - **bug**: an error in the source code that causes a program to produce unexpected results.
+- **buffer overflow**: a condition exists when a program attempts to put more data in a buffer than it can hold.

 ## C